SummaryRead the full fact sheet

 - digestive system – stomach pains, vomiting, diarrhoea

 - skin – rashes, such as hives (urticaria) or atopic dermatitis

 - lungs – wheeze, cough, asthma, more common in children than adults

 - central nervous system – headache, irritability, fatigue, convulsions.

-Anaphylaxis, is a severe allergic reaction that needs urgent medical attention.
-Foods (such as peanuts, tree nuts, milk and egg), insect stings and some medicines are the most common allergens that cause anaphylaxis.
+Anaphylaxis is a severe allergic reaction that needs urgent medical attention.
+Foods (such as peanuts, tree nuts, seafood, wheat, milk and eggs), insect bites and stings and some medicines are the most common allergens that cause anaphylaxis.